srivharsh/shoppingCartProject/README.md

 # shoppingCartProject

 This is a demo project for a shopping cart appplication.
+We can download the **zip file** from the main branch and see the completed pushed code from **branch1**.
 * For creating this application I've used the below technology stack
         1. Java 8
         2. Spring Boot